 This is a process you cannot rush.
-It’s not hard, but sometimes patience is the key, and that is what caramelizing onions is all about.
+It’s not hard, but sometimes patience is the key, and that is what caramelizing onions are all about.
 The good thing is you can make this ahead of time if you wish.
 Also, you can use store bought pizza dough too.

 The olive base of this pizza was Sofia’s Selection Roasted Sweet Onion Black Olive Tapenade.
 In case you have never heard of Sofia’s Selection, these products are so incredibly delicious, I was hooked the first time I tried them.

-Sofia’s Selection products are gluten free, contain no artificial colours or preservatives, low salt and made with natural ingredients.
+Sofia’s Selection products are gluten-free, contain no artificial colours or preservatives, low salt and made with natural ingredients.
 These products can be purchased in several stores in Michigan.
 Black Olive Tapenade (affiliate link) can also be purchased online at Amazon.

 I was totally blown away with this pissaladiere.
 The caramelized onions were soft and sweet.
 The olives added a rich, yet not overpowering tone.
-The tangy, salty “pop” of the capers excites your tastebuds.
+The tangy, salty “pop” of the capers excites your taste buds.
 Fresh thyme with the wonderful aroma and earthy flavour pulls everything together.

 EASY HOLIDAY ENTERTAINING

 With the holiday season HERE, I know I have LOTS of parties and events to attend.
 What about you?
 Not to mention my regular holiday baking, shopping, wrapping, etc. The ENDLESS list that keeps on growing.